-REAR END COLLISION FOLLOWED BY THREE UNRELATED FALLS
+FOLLOWED BY THREE (3) UNRELATED FALLS AND SUBSEQUENT MOTOR VEHICLE COLLISION

 Future diagnostic testing taken after the collision and two of the falls showed damage to her cervical and lumbar spine.
 After exhausting all conservative means she underwent a successful two level cervical fusion followed by a successful two level lumbar fusion.